 Knowledge based questions

-Knowledge-based questions and answers, such as birthdate, mother’s maiden name, town of birth, etc., are easily socially engineered as answers can be found within social media.
+Knowledge-based questions and answers, such as birthdate, mother’s maiden name, town of birth, are easily socially engineered, with answers commonly found across social media.

 Text message interception

-Malware on users’ phones that intercepts SMS messages and sends them to an attacker is also becoming more common.
+A rising trend, malware on users’ phones that intercepts SMS messages and sends them to an attacker, is also becoming more common.

 O2 is a great example of one-time passcodes being intercepted and exploited.
 O2 confirmed that some of its customers had their bank accounts drained using a two-stage attack that exploits the signalling system 7 protocol (SS7).
 In other words, the hackers exploited the SS7 to intercept two-factor authentication codes sent by online banking customers, allowing them to empty bank accounts.

 Push To Accept